Audio Basis - articles about audio

 Pro audio modulators have noise levels in the audible frequency range for sample rates (read details):

-Noise level in the audible frequency band almost doesn't depend on demodulator.
-But the noise should be maximally suppressed out of the band.
-Ultrasound noise can cause audible intermodulation distortions.
+Noise hump in the audible frequency band almost doesn't depend on demodulator.
+And, the excessive products should be maximally suppressed out of the band.
+Ultrasound content can cause audible intermodulation distortions.

 DSD myths